 The much anticipated revised and expanded edition of the Gettysburg Campaign Atlas.
 The revised Atlas has 444 maps and is considered an absolute must when walking the battlefield at Gettysburg.

-Mr Laino has poured many years of research into this masterpiece, from the march to Gettysburg, July 1st, July 2nd, July 3rd and the retreat and pursuit.
+Mr Laino has poured many years of research into this masterpiece, from the march to Gettysburg, July 1st, July 2nd, and July 3rd to the retreat and pursuit.
 No Civil War library should be without a copy of the Gettysburg Campaign Atlas.

 The Revised and Expanded Gettysburg Campaign Atlas- 511 pages